finbourne/lusid-sdk-java/sdk/docs/PersonsApi.md

 <a id="upsertPersonAccessMetadata"></a>
 # **upsertPersonAccessMetadata**
-> ResourceListOfAccessMetadataValueOf upsertPersonAccessMetadata(idTypeScope, idTypeCode, code, metadataKey, upsertPersonAccessMetadataRequest, effectiveAt, effectiveUntil)
+> ResourceListOfAccessMetadataValueOf upsertPersonAccessMetadata(idTypeScope, idTypeCode, code, metadataKey, upsertPersonAccessMetadataRequest).effectiveAt(effectiveAt).effectiveUntil(effectiveUntil).execute();

 [EARLY ACCESS] UpsertPersonAccessMetadata: Upsert a Person Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.

 Update or insert one Person Access Metadata entry in a single scope.
 An item will be updated if it already exists  and inserted if it does not.
 The response will return the successfully updated or inserted Person Access Metadata rule or failure message if unsuccessful.
 It is important to always check to verify success (or failure).
 Multiple rules for a metadataKey can exist with different effective at dates, when resources are accessed the rule that is active for the current time will be fetched.

 ### Example
 ```java